School Health Education (SHE) - Graduate Courses

 School Leadership for Health Educators

 This course will develop teacher candidates’ leadership skills in school health programming.
 An overview will be included on the following topics: group dynamics, leadership theories and styles, resources and grants, curriculum assessment and analysis, administration and coordination of health curriculum, and professional skills.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectations.
 Prerequisite: SHE 310 or equivalent.
 Must be taken concurrently with SHE 510 and acceptance into teacher education program.
 Offered Fall.

 CHE/SHE 475/575 Cr.1-3